 Once you understand the sweet spot from CPC-bidding, consider incorporating other bidding strategies into campaigns.
 Bidding is an ongoing challenge to get right, posing a risk, but it is an even bigger risk letting your ads run without bid adjustments as you waste ad spend, don’t get sales, or waste time unnecessarily tweaking bids up and down.

-The less time you spend tinkering with bids, the more time is available for strategising, improving your feed, and doing other tasks artificial intelligence cannot yet do.
+The less time you spend tinkering with bids, the more time is available to strategise, improve your feed, and do other tasks artificial intelligence cannot yet do.

 One automated bid strategy discussed during the campaign setup is “maximise clicks”.
 The strategy pushes your ads to get the maximum number of clicks.
-It works best in a limited budget.
+Your budget becomes your bid.
 A business owner with half-a-brain will spend more on what’s making them money rather than focus on clicks, but early on in a campaign with unknown performance, this bid strategy can work until data comes in.

 The automated bid strategy appealing for ecommerce is “target ROAS”.
 Google will automatically increase or decrease your bids every time your ad is eligible to run so it meets your defined ROAS.

 The biggest challenge with ROAS bidding is fluctuations.
 Manual bids still fluctuate in performance so don’t let this deter you from the automated strategy.
-Below you see how the bid strategy will keep bids more in-line with ROAS as conversions increase:
+The more conversions you have, the more the bid strategy is able to keep bids in-line with ROAS:

 |Number of Conversions